Towards Human-Guided, Data-Centric LLM Co-Pilots: CliMB-DC: An LLM Co-Pilot from a Data-Centric Perspective

-\paragraph{Challenges of MCTS.} Monte Carlo Tree Search (MCTS) is a commonly used reasoning and planning mechanism that generates random paths to explore and evaluate potential plans based on a reward function.
-However, the complex nature of real-world data issues introduces several critical challenges, significantly limiting the practicality of MCTS in these contexts.
+While existing co-pilots like OpenHands \cite{wang2024openhands} or DataInterpreter \cite{hong2024datainterpreter} do not use MCTS, we provide this conceptual comparison to illustrate why MCTS, a common planning approach based on exhaustive tree exploration (as often used in reinforcement learning or agent simulations) is unsuitable in data-centric ML settings.
 We highlight the key challenges as follows: \begin{itemize} \item \textbf{Lack of intermediate reward model}: MCTS depends on a well-defined reward model.
 However, in our setting, there is no clear reward model, particularly for all the intermediate states that may arise.
 Even human experts are unable to provide such detailed rewards.
 For instance, given a dataset, it is challenging for experts to evaluate all the data issues listed in Table~\ref{table:data_corruption_formal_def_updated}.
 As a result, MCTS would require complete model training and evaluation to obtain reward signals, making iterative data curation computationally prohibitive. \item \textbf{Prediction performance is unsuitable as the final reward}: Another significant challenge for MCTS in our scenarios is that prediction performance cannot be directly used as the final reward.
 It is critical to first ensure that the entire data processing pipeline is valid and free from issues such as label leakage, which could render performance metrics unreliable.
 For example, as shown in Figure~\ref{fig:mcts} (middle), if the state $\mathcal{S}^{(2)}$ introduces label leakage, relying solely on performance to determine the reward would assign an artificially high reward to this node.
 However, such a state should be avoided in the final path. \item \textbf{Low efficiency}: A further challenge is the low efficiency of the process.
 Since prediction performance is inadequate as a final reward, expert evaluation may be necessary.
 However, MCTS involves random exploration and requires numerous steps to transform a raw dataset into a well-trained prediction model.
 As shown in Figure~\ref{fig:mcts} (right), this results in lengthy trials, and the large number of trials exacerbates the inefficiency.
 Additionally, in many scenarios, users may be unable to examine the details of all trials due to time constraints or limited expertise in data science and clinical domain knowledge.
 These limitations significantly restrict the applicability of MCTS in our scenarios. \end{itemize}

 The challenges associated with MCTS largely arise from its approach of treating all data processing steps as unknown and unexplored, attempting to navigate the entire sequence of actions, as is common in gaming scenarios.
 In contrast, data processing typically follows a well-established order of operations, making such exhaustive ``searching'' unnecessary.
 For example, addressing data missingness generally precedes other transformations or feature engineering steps, and exploring these well-known rules through extensive random trials is both inefficient and redundant.